 Also note that the relay cable and the wiring harness are mutually exclusive- they are not designed to be used together as once you use a relay cable you just need to run all wiring back to the screw terminals on the relay board, not a DB37 connector like the harness uses.
 I have had customers buy both just to harvest the labeled/color coded automotive grade wiring after cutting the DB37 off.

-Interested in building your own ECU from a kit, but like the idea of not having hack up your stock wiring or rewire your car?
+Interested in building your own ECU from a kit, but like the idea of not having to hack up your stock wiring or rewire your car?
 The DIYPNP might be for you.
 This is just what it sounds like, a DIY PNP ECU.
-You assemble the kit, and once complete you have an easy to install comes in a kit, but the assembly is somewhat simpler than a regular MegaSquirt.
+You assemble the kit, and once complete you have an easy to install kit, but the assembly is somewhat simpler than a regular MegaSquirt.
 You use jumper wires to make its pinout match the pinout of your stock ECU.
 I’d say about 5 hours is a reasonable build time if you have a little soldering experience.
 The DIYPNP sports an OEM ECU connector, letting you plug it into your original harness.
 We currently have options fitting hundreds of different models for only $452.
 You can read about the available models and featureset here if you’d like to take a closer look!

 Although this one has more in common with the pro lineup in that you don’t build it or need to open up the case.
-The versatile MicroSquirt can make it attractive to the hobbiest market too for less than $400.
+The versatile MicroSquirt can make it attractive to the hobbyist market too for less than $400.
 MicroSquirt has become a popular entry-level controller for basic LS swaps, but was originally designed for power sports applications – watercraft, motorcycles, etc. Its small size and rugged construction makes it popular with people who want an ECU that’s easy to put in an inconspicuous location, or racers who want an ECU that will stand up to harsh use, such as road racing or dune buggies.
 This unit has two fuel outputs and two spark outputs, a PWM output for idle or boost control, and two on/off outputs.
 It’s possible to reconfigure it to use the extra on/off outputs as spark outputs as well.
 Although most users will have somewhere from one to four cylinders, it can be, and has been, used on V8 applications.